Help the pigs

 1998

-First Pig's Peace Sanctuary newsletter ... in spite of Judy's limited computer skills!
+First Pig's Peace Sanctuary newsletter… in spite of Judy's limited computer skills!
 Breeder shuts down and 10 pigs are abandoned.
 They are starving, living in a filthy shed surrounded by six inches of mud and manure.
-10 new pigs meant a huge vet bill, new fencing, and shelter.
+Ten new pigs meant a huge vet bill, new fencing, and shelter.
 Peter the Pomeranian found running down the highway.
-Our reputation as a premier sanctuary spreads, calls come in from across the country.
+Our reputation as a premier sanctuary spreads.
+Calls come in from across the country.

 1999

 A Busy Year!
 201 chickens rescued from egg factory farm where they lived a life in wire cages crowded with 4-6 chickens.
-They were starved and ate 50 pounds of chicken food the first day!
+They were starving and ate 50 pounds of chicken food the first day!
 Chicken barn built.
-School groups continue to visit with a desperate need for an education center.
+School groups continue to visit creating a desperate need for an education center.
 Singer Dana Lyons (Cows With Guns) performs in concert.
-Primate Freedom Tour visit the Sanctuary on their first stop of a national tour.
+Primate Freedom Tour visits the Sanctuary as their first stop on a national tour.
 We rescue Gingersnap the pig after she was stuffed in a gunny sack and taken to a tavern for 2 days before being thrown into the bushes behind the tavern.
-We met AIyssa the pig screaming at vet -unable to walk, covered with burns.
+We met Alyssa the pig screaming at the veterinary office, unable to walk, covered with burns.
 We take her home to the Sanctuary for the long ordeal of healing.
-Breeder shut down-twelve pigs rescued.
+Breeder shut down.
+Twelve pigs rescued.
 They are walking skeletons.
 Oscar the young pig represents the Sanctuary at the Taste of Health at the Seattle Center.

 2000

 A difficult year - Pneumonia outbreak lasted seven months, intense medical care required.
-It was an horrendous ordeal.
+It was a horrendous ordeal.
 Over 300 chickens rescued from Amberson Egg Farm.
 A chicken hell!
 Merlin the pig escaped from backyard BBQ in Seattle and was found running the streets in desperation for safety.
 Education center built!
-Blondie the Pig left behind dumpster in a box joined the Sanctuary herd.
+Blondie the Pig, left behind a dumpster in a box, joined the Sanctuary herd.

 2001

 A busy, important year.
-Howard Lyman, the author of Mad Cowboy, visits Judy toured inside a pig factory farm and liberated five pigs.
+Howard Lyman, the author of Mad Cowboy, visits, Judy toured a pig factory farm and liberated five pigs.
 We search the mountains for days for Shirley the pig who was living in the Cascade foothills.
-We got three pigs from medical research laboratory in California.
-We get a much needed new van.
+We got three pigs from a medical research laboratory in California.
+We got a much needed new van.
 Breeder shut down.
-Word the dog welcomed to freedom at the Sanctuary after 8 years incarceration in Seattle Animal Control.
+Word the dog welcomed to freedom at the Sanctuary after being incarceration for 8 years at Seattle Animal Control.
 Judy spoke to three hundred people at the Vegan Fest in Bellingham.

 2002